H4n-uL/FrAD_Python/README/README-EN.md

 ## How to install

-1. Download the Git zip
+1. download the library with Git clone
-2. Install Python (3.11^)
-3. Execute install.sh
-4. Restart shell with source ~/.*shrc

-Installation is still only supported on Unix-like OS.
+2. install with `python3 -m pip install .`

 ## External Resources